KM365/C-26/README.md

 # C-26
-C 26 whitehat jr project
+## This is myC 26 whitehat jr project